vrrv64/Jasmine/README.markdown

 # Jasmine Notes Application

 Jasmine is a desktop note-taking application built with C++ and the Qt framework, designed to provide a clean, intuitive interface for organizing and managing notes.
-It supports folder-based organization, rich text editing, image embedding, and efficient note searching, making it a versatile tool for personal and professional use.

 ![Screenshot](images/screenshot1.png)